-Sustainability inside & out – It is my mission to establish caring, productive and encouraging environments in which all members of a community feel welcome.
+Sustainability inside & out – It is my mission to establish a caring, productive and encouraging environment in which all members of our community feel welcome.
 Individuals can find time to rest, reflect, rebound, and build resilience all while creating a connection to nature and an awareness of their own possibilities in life.
 The construct of new ideas, skills, and habits establishes a routine based on the five factors of holistic health: nutrition, physical activity, social relationships, personal career/fulfillment, and spirituality.

 - Create awareness about Holistic Health including the realization that our body, mind, and soul are intimately interconnected and explicable only by reference to the whole.
 This leads to sustainability in and for ourselves.

 - Utilize integrative health modalities such as yoga, tai chi, meditation, herbalism and reiki to move toward a better understanding and control of one’s own well-being.

 - Encourage individuals to discover their unique abilities through working with nature in a sustainable manner for both, our environment and ourselves.
 I base this on the three Ethics of Permaculture: Earth Care, People Care, Fair Share.
 This creates sustainability in our environment and for our future.

 - View Veteran-Care from a different angle through the design of Healing Gardens that incorporate three specific focus areas: Community Space, Production Area, and Sanctuary Garden.
 The goal is sustainability in groups and organizations.